tollfu/ML-health-analysis/README.md

 ![AUC Curve - Random Forest](images/rf1.png)

+We compute the confusion matrix of a Random Forest model (n_estimators = 100, max_depth = None, max_features = 'sqrt'), we can see that it slightly outperforms the Decision Tree model.
+This result is expected since Random Forest uses multiple trees to reduce overfitting and stablize prediction.

 *Figure 4: Performance Comparison of Different Random Forest Models*

 ![AUC Curve - Decision Tree](images/rf2.png)

+We then test different combinations of model parameters to find the best performing model.
+From the figure, we can see that

+(n_estimators = 300, max_depth = 20, max_features = 'sqrt')
+gives the highest ROC AUC at 0.893.

+We then proceed to generate the list of the 10 most important features.

 *Table 2: 10 Most Important Features in Best Random Forest Model*